 Revenue earned from digital streams or digital sales.
 For example, revenue generated from streams on Spotify as paid to your digital distribution service.
 You should report all gross revenue that your digital distributor has received in your account for your songs here.

 Revenue earned from specific licensing deals for your new song.

 - Neighboring rights

 Neighboring rights are a form of copyright linked to commercially released recordings and generate revenue when a record is played on radio, TV or performed in public.
-You should report the full net revenue you have received for your song here.
+You should report the full gross revenue you have received for your song here.
 Neighboring rights revenue is not recoupable.

-Any net revenue your song has generated from synchronization (sync) of your song with some kind of visual media output (film, television shows, advertisements, video games, website music, movie trailers, etc.).
+Any gross revenue your song has generated from synchronization (sync) of your song with some kind of visual media output (film, television shows, advertisements, video games, website music, movie trailers, etc.).
 Synchronization revenue is not recoupable.